vippsas/vipps-checkout/vipps-checkout-api.md

 - `region` is the region.
 - `country` is the country.

-The merchant endpoint should return a list of shipping options on the same structure as for `fixedOptions`.
+The merchant endpoint should return a list of shipping options on the same structure as for `fixedOptions` (see section on [Static Shipping](#static-shipping)).

 ```json
 [